6 points, SCA Band 2, 0.125 EFTSL

 This unit provides a practical and theoretical foundation in developing the skills required as a Professional IT graduate when entering the workplace.
 Topics addressed include: professional communication; teamwork; project meetings; professional computing societies code of conduct and ethics; research skills in a professional IT role; ethical reasoning theories; and critical thinking.
-During this unit, students will be provided with a range of contemporary ethical issues in Artificial Intelligence and Data Science arising from the use and development of current and future computing, wearable and mobile App technologies.
+During this unit, students will be provided with a range of contemporary ethical issues in Artificial Intelligence arising from the use and development of current and future computing, wearable and mobile App technologies.

 At the completion of this unit students should be able to:

 - Comprehend a range of communication skills and modes that is effective for presentation, management and entrepreneurial.

 - Distinguish a variety of techniques to enhance working collaboratively and managing conflict as part of a team.

 - Demonstrate research process in gathering and management of information, critical evaluation and responsible dissemination of material into lifelong learning skills.

 - Conceptualise how various code of ethics - ACM, MNCC, ACS applies to IT professionals in a variety of coding and software development scenarios.
 In this context, discuss how the code of conducts affect their decision making.